 - Make changes to the content of tables

 - Change version or change status in manuscripts/ articles in your PhD thesis.
 For example, an article with the status "in press" cannot be exchanged with a journal's printed version, and change status to "published" prior to printing.

 Printing the thesis

-The PhD candidate orders the printing by sending an email to a printer company with NMBU agreement.
+The PhD candidate orders the printing by sending an email to a printer company with the purchase order form attached (from the guidelines in "Printing the thesis").
 Purchase order number ("Ressursnummer") must be given when ordering for further processing.

-The printer company will have the correct NMBU official templates and design for the thesis cover.
-The printers will produce the number of theses set by the candidate and will send an electronic pdf version of the thesis as it will be printed to the PhD candidate.
+The printer company has the correct NMBU official templates and design for the thesis cover.
+The printers will produce the number of theses set by the candidate and will send an electronic PDF-version of the thesis, as it will be printed, to the PhD candidate.

 If the thesis is to be printed in Norwegian, or if you are to hold a public defence for the Dr. Philos. degree, you must make this clear to the printers so that they choose the correct template.

-- Deliver 1 copy (or more) of the printed thesis and a pdf-verson of this printed final version incl. cover to the faculty.
-The number of copies will be agreed between the candidate and the faculty.
+- 1 copy (or more) of the completed printed thesis.
+The number of copies will be agreed upon between the candidate and the faculty.

-- Proof of upload into NMBU Brage of the final print version of the thesis (in pdf).
+- Proof of upload to NMBU Brage of the final print version (in PDF).
 (A description of how to upload below)